 While state-of-the-art spy tools are what most people envision when they think of a private investigators toolchest, most of the critical tools that we use on a daily basis are straight off-the-shelf products.
-While these tools are not nearly as cool as a bionic ear dish or a portable voice changer, we would have a tough time doing our job without them:

 Given the explosion of what you can find on the web, Google may seem like an obvious choice considering it is far and away the most popular search engine out there, but many people don’t take full advantage of the advanced capabilities of Google.
 For example the “Around” feature will search for two terms within a specific number of words near each other, the “site” operator will search a specific website for terms and the “-” (minus sign) operator will exclude a term.
 This is just one of many advanced search operators that you can use with Google.